IsupovEvgenii/pricer/README.md

 ### 2. prices are sent to main channel

-### 3. main goroutine collects prices from main channel and every tick main goroutine calculates result
+### 3. main goroutine collects prices from main channel and every tick main goroutine calculates median from every exchange source and average of medians